arviprabhu/SAP-BTP-Java-Simple/README.md

 `npm install --save-dev @sap/hdi-deploy`  | Add the required node dependency

-`{ "hana" : { "deploy-format": "hdbtable" } }` |  `.cdsrc.json` in the root folder As an effect, `.hdbtable and .hdbview` files are generated in the (gen/)db/src/gen/ folder.
+Add `{ "hana" : { "deploy-format": "hdbtable" } }` in  `.cdsrc.json` in the root folder As an effect, `.hdbtable and .hdbview` files are generated in the (gen/)db/src/gen/ folder.
-`cds deploy --to hana:bookstore-hana`  | Create an SAP HANA service instance and implicitly push all artifacts to the database
+`cds deploy --to hana:bookstore-hana`  | This will create an SAP HANA service instance and implicitly push all artifacts to the database

 -Edit the pom.xml in the srv directory (not the pom.xml file located in the root project folder) and add the following dependency under the `<dependencies>`
  -This dependency will bring the ability to read SAP HANA service bindings from the default-env.json to automatically configure the SAP HANA connectivity.
 In addition, it includes the SAP HANA JDBC driver.